Keeth233/Memory-GAME-project/README.md

 ## How To Play
 * Main Goal is to match all cards with minimum moves as possible.
 * Game and Timer starts on first card clicked.
-* 2 flipped pairs make a move.
+* 2 flipped cards make a move.
+* Correctly paired stays displayed if not, hidden.

 ### Rating
 * With 12 moves or less = 5 Stars